univention/ucsschool-id-connector/docs/admin.rst

 + any users added on the target system which are unknown to the ID Connector.

 .. warning::
-   To achieve this behavior, several additional LDAP queries on the ID Connector and one additional request to the target system are necessary.
+   To achieve this behavior, several additional LDAP queries on the |IDC|
+   and one additional request to the target system are necessary.
    This affects performance.